 apt update it on the terminal.
 After the updating of the package manager is done, now we need to install python, and to do that, we will run

-apt install python3 on the terminal, for some hosting providers such as DigitalOcean, python is already installed.
+apt install python3 on the terminal, for some hosting providers such as Hostinger, python is already installed.
 After installing python, now let’s install the package manager of python, pip.
 Run

 apt install python3-pip.